Jōetsu Line

-The Joetsu Line (上越線, Jōetsu-sen) is a major railway line in Japan, owned by the East Japan Railway Company (JR East).
+The Jōetsu Line (上越線, Jōetsu-sen) is a major railway line in Japan, owned by East Japan Railway Company (JR East).
 It connects Takasaki Station in Gunma Prefecture with Miyauchi Station in Niigata Prefecture, linking the northwestern Kanto region and the Sea of Japan coast of the Chūbu region.

-The name refers to the old provinces of Kōzuke (上野) and Echigo (越後), which the line connects.
+The name derives from the first characters of the old provinces of Kōzuke (上野) and Echigo (越後), which the line connects.
+Ironically, the line does not run through Niigata's Jōetsu region or Jōetsu City, which have a different origin, referring to "Upper Echigo".

 Services

-Before the opening of the Jōetsu Shinkansen in 1982, the Joetsu Line had frequent service by express trains connecting Tokyo and Niigata.
+Before the opening of the Jōetsu Shinkansen in 1982, the Jōetsu Line had frequent service by express trains connecting Tokyo and Niigata.
 With the opening of the Jōetsu Shinkansen, however, the line became dominated by local and freight trains.

-The branch of the Jōetsu Shinkansen between Echigo-Yuzawa Station and Gala-Yuzawa Station (the Gala-Yuzawa Line) technically belongs to the Joetsu Line.
+The branch of the Jōetsu Shinkansen between Echigo-Yuzawa Station and Gala-Yuzawa Station (the Gala-Yuzawa Line) technically belongs to the Jōetsu Line.